sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-feb-22 Tue

-- Tech
-    - Easier ways of doing things
+- [Easier ways of doing things][SystemArchitecture]
     - SSL certificates, with Let’s Encrypt
     - Concurrency, with async/await (in several languages)
     - Centering in CSS, with flexbox/grid
     - Building fast programs, with Go
     - Image recognition, with transfer learning (someone pointed out that the joke in this XKCD doesn’t make sense anymore)
     - Building cross-platform GUIs, with Electron
     - VPNs, with Wireguard
     - Running your own code inside the Linux kernel, with eBPF
     - Cross-compilation (Go and Rust ship with cross-compilation support out of the box)
     - Configuring cloud infrastructure, with Terraform
     - Setting up a dev environment, with Docker
     - Sharing memory safely with threads, with Rust
     - Easier using hosted services
     - CI/CD, with GitHub Actions/CircleCI/GitLab etc
     - Making useful websites by only writing frontend code, with a variety of “serverless” backend services
     - Training neural networks, with Colab
     - Deploying a website to a server, with Netlify/Heroku etc
     - Running a database, with hosted services like RDS
     - Realtime web applications, with Firebase
     - Image recognition, with hosted ML services like Teachable Machine
     - Cryptography, with opinionated crypto primitives like libsodium
     - Live updates to web pages pushed by the web server, with LiveView/Hotwire
     - Embedded programming, with MicroPython
     - Building videogames, with Roblox / Unity
     - Writing code that runs on GPU in the browser (maybe with Unity?)
     - Building IDE tooling with LSP (the language server protocol)
     - Interactive theorem provers (not sure with what)
     - NLP, with HuggingFace
     - Parsing, with PEG or parser combinator libraries
     - ESP microcontrollers
     - Batch data processing, with Spark

-- MySQL
+- [MySQL][Databases]
     - frequently dredging up old data is problematic for performance.
     - determine the ideal data model for the access, then use a data store built for that data model
     - Enqueue writes - Use a queue to stabilize write throughput.
 It allow the application to respond gracefully and predictably to flood of requests that overwhelms the application, or the database, or both.For write-heavy applications, enqueueing writes is the best practice and practically a requirement.
 Invest the time to learn and implement a queue.